 This power plant is the world’s first gasification plant that uses only recycled household and industrial waste as fuel, where the gas purifying technology is an essential part of the process.
 In the facility, only source-sorted household and industrial burnable energy waste from the surrounding city area is gasified.
 Kymijärvi II’s new era energy technology is developed by Finnish Valmet Technologies Oy (pre.
 Metso Power).

 Makron came into the picture as the technology provider Valmet needed to supply manufactured cores for gasification towers.
-Makron manufactures the gasification reactors, grates and product gas piping based on Metso drawings with Lahti Energia.
+Makron manufactured the gasification reactors, grates and product gas piping based on Valmet's drawings with Lahti Energia.
 Makron’s associated company Solmex did the installation at site for the gasification reactors, product gas piping, coolers and filters.